morph-l2/morph-doc/docs/build-on-morph/practical-examples/1-deploy-contract-on-morph.md

 ```

-Once succeed, you can check your contract and the deployment transaction on [Morph Sepolia Explorer](https://explorer-testnet.morphl2.io)
+Once succeed, you can check your contract and the deployment transaction on [Morph Holesky Explorer](https://explorer-holesky.morphl2.io)

+## Support

+Thank you for participating in and developing on the Morph Holesky Testnet!
+If you encounter any issues, join our [Discord](https://discord.com/invite/5SmG4yhzVZ) and find us at #dev-help channel.

-## Foundry Contract Deployment Examples
+## Foundry

+**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

+Foundry consists of:

+-   **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
+-   **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
+-   **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
+-   **Chisel**: Fast, utilitarian, and verbose solidity REPL.

+## Example Walkthrough

 ### Install Foundry
 ```bash